rafael-santiago/macgonuts/doc/MANUAL.md

 > --alice-addr=192.30.70.11 --bob-addr=192.30.70.12
 ```

 After that, all what the two talked each other begun be displayed at Eve's screen.
-Bang!
+Nice!

 Nevertheless, in thruth, Eve was not the villain here, she was a ``sysadmin`` seeking to catch network abuses done by
 Alice and Bob.
 So, Eve decided to log all them traffic to use it later as proofs: